captn3m0/captn3m0.github.com/pages/ebooks.md

 : Brandaon Sanderson published a few chapters from the earliest draft of Way of Kings (2002, while the book was published almost a decade later).

 [Hoshruba][hoshruba]
-: Tor's serialized publication of Hoshruba-The Land and the Tilism
+: Tor's serialized publication of Hoshruba-The Land and the Tilism.

 [Magic Muggle][mm]
 : Harry Potter fan-fiction about a muggle going to Hogwarts.
 (3rd book ongoing)